RSA US Board of Trustees

 The Board is responsible for overseeing the affairs of the RSA US and making decisions on its behalf.
 It consists of the Board Chairperson, appointed by the RSA, and an equal number of elected trustees, voted in by the RSA US Fellows, and appointed trustees, who are elected by the Board.
 Members each have a term limit of three years that are renewable for one term.

-Lolita has been a member of the RSA Board for three years, and a Fellow for six years.
+Lolita Jackson is the Chair of the RSA in the United States.
 Previously, she was US Chair of the British-American Project and is currently member of the US Advisory Board.
 She is also on the Fellows Advisory Council of the US-Japan Leadership Program.
 During the day, Lolita works for the NYC Mayor's Office as Special Advisor in resilience and sustainability, and has been with the Mayor's Office for 10 years in various roles.
 Prior to her government tenure, she was a Vice President at Morgan Stanley where she helped found and manage a $10 billon product line in the Investement Management Division.
 Outside of work, Lolita is a professional jazz singer, having performed on four continents.
 She is an alumnus of the University of Pennsylvania School of Engineering, and is President of the Penn Class of 1989, where she organizes the class reunions.

 Duncan Jackson specializes in bringing construction and manufacturing closer together to improve the quality of the built environment, a discipline he calls applied industrial design.
 As a civil engineering graduate of University College London who also trained as furniture designer, Duncan has a broad and strategic perspective.
 He founded Billings Jackson Design in London in 1992 and in 2004 set up the New York studio, becoming a Fellow of the RSA the next year.
 Duncan was instrumental in bringing the RSA Student Design Awards program to the USA and remains committed to introducing the RSA's mission to new generations of designers.